rickshahid/SkyMedia/README.md

 * Secure upload, storage and media processing via transcoding, indexing, content protection, dynamic packaging, etc

-* Discover and extract actionable insights from your video content using various artificial intelligence technologies
+* Discover and extract actionable insights from your video content using various Artificial Intelligence (AI) technologies

 * Create subclips (either as dynamic filters or as new assets) via an Azure Media Player extension (Under Construction)